 There are even greater Joint Venture liabilities lying in wait for Freddy and other investors.

-When you enter into any type of joint venture with a third party, you are basically in a partnership.
+When you enter into any type of Joint Venture in real estate investing, you are basically in a partnership.
 For this reason, you have duties regarding how you treat your JV partner(s).
 A breach of any of these duties can result in liability for you and your business.

 The truth is, lawsuits are not exclusively centered around issues related to business assets.
 They can also be fueled by how a business is run.
 Freddy’s business is currently a legal disaster waiting to happen.
 Joint venture investors like Freddy should structure their businesses inside LLCs instead.
 Doing this can limit these liability risks and prevent potentially ruinous lawsuits.